simpleiot/simpleiot/README.md

 complex to work in.
 The programming style (procedural, functional, etc.) are important, but other factors such as simplicity/tooling/deployment are also important, especially for small teams who don't have separate staff for backend/frontend/operations.
-Learning two simple languages (Go and Elm) is a small task compared to dealing with complex languages and deployment environments.
+Learning two simple languages (Go and Elm) is a small task compared to dealing with huge languages, fussy build tools, and complex deployment environments.

 This is just a snapshot in time -- there will likely be other better technology choices in the future.
 The backend and frontend are independent.
 If either needs